cds-snc/gcds-docs/src/en/pages/index.md

 <gcds-grid class="quick-links" gap="spacing-400" grid-tag="ul" grid-template-columns="1fr" grid-template-columns-tablet="1fr 1fr">
     <li>
         <h4><a href="{{ "/en/installation/" | url }}">Installation</a></h4>
-        <p>Get started by installing our design system.</p>
+        <p>Get started by installing the coded component library.</p>
     </li>
     <li>
         <h4><a href="{{ "/en/components/" | url }}">Components</a></h4>
-        <p>Find components paired with best practice advice to build to the Canada.ca standard.</p>
+        <p>Browse components that meet the Canada.ca standard.</p>
     </li>
     <li>
         <h4><a href="{{ "/en/components/forms/form-guidance/" | url }}">Form guidance</a></h4>
-        <p>Help a person achieve their goal without working too hard for it or getting stuck.</p>
+        <p>Help a person using your product achieve their goal.</p>
     </li>
     <li>
         <h4><a href="{{ "/en/foundations/typography" | url }}">Typography</a></h4>
-        <p>Typography is the presentation of text.
-It includes fonts, sizing, spacing, etc.</p>
+        <p>Learn about typography design tokens that support a consistent visual experience across GC digital products.</p>
     </li>
 </gcds-grid>

 </div>

-## Enabling thoughtful design in small teams

-This system brings together federal policy, inclusive design best practice, and reusable code in one place to enable thoughtful, accessible, well-designed services in small and large teams alike.
+The GC Design System brings together in one place federal policy, inclusive design best practice, and reusable code.
+Find ready-made solutions to common problems so you can design content, visual, and interactive elements for task success.

+The design system design and code for common interaction patterns to provide a foundation for teams of all sizes to build upon.
+Use it to make thoughtful, accessible, well-designed services that meet the needs of your users.

 We’re a team of people from the Canadian Digital Service, the Digital Transformation Office, and the central Office of the Chief Information Officer, with advisors from Principal Publisher.

-We want to work with you, federal public servants on web and digital product teams, to deliver human-centred services to people in Canada.
-[Get in touch]({{ "/en/contact" | url }}) to start a conversation about your needs.

 ## Ship modern products faster with less work